ideafieldpro/ElkStack-Monitor-Response/README.md

 - Utilize the established C2 session to issue commands that download the previously created `passwords.txt` file from the Windows server.
 - Verify that the password retrieved matches what was set earlier.

-## Conclusion

-- The session demonstrates the power of the Mythic framework for conducting penetration testing in an educational context.
-- Viewers are encouraged to further explore Mythic's capabilities and participate in future videos for continuous learning.

-## Final Note

-The video emphasizes ethical considerations and encourages responsible use of demonstrated techniques in cybersecurity practice.

-- 22 - How to Create Alerts and Dashboards in Kibana

-# Summary of Day 22 of the 30-Day SOC Analyst Challenge
+---

-## Creating Alerts for Mythic C2 Activity
+## 16. Creating Alerts and Dashboards for Mythic C2 Activity in Kibana

 1. **Accessing Elastic Web GUI**:
     - Navigate to the "Discover" section by clicking the hamburger icon.